 ABF Company Statistics Regarding Accidents Involving Injuries & Fatalities

 Unfortunately, with the millions of miles traveled every year, the fleets of trucks managed by ABF are still involved in numerous accidents.
 According to FMCSA (Federal Motor Carrier Safety Administration) management information systems, the freight company has been involved in serious collisions, causing injuries and fatalities.
-At the beginning of 2014, ABF Freight trucks have been involved in over 235 accidents in the last 24 months, resulting in 85 cases of injury and 5 fatalities.
+At the beginning of 2014, ABF Freight trucks have been involved in over 235 accidents in the last 24 months, resulting in 85 cases of injury and five fatalities.

 Routine inspections of ABF drivers have taken some auto transport truckers off the road.
-Of the 2500+ drivers inspected over the last 24 months, 0.9 percent were removed from service, far below the 5.51 percent national average.
+Of the 2500+ drivers inspected over the last 24 months, 0.9 percent were removed from service, which is far below the 5.51 percent national average.